metabrainz/listenbrainz-server/listenbrainz_spark/recommendations/README.md

-Recommendation engine
+ListenBrainz Collaborative Filtering
 =====================
-ListenBrainz recommendation engine using collaborative filtering.
+ListenBrainz collaborative filtering component to generate recommendations.

 ## About

-The recommendation engine uses collaborative filtering to recommend recordings to users based on their listening history.
+The component uses collaborative filtering to recommend recordings to users based on their listening history.
 ListenBrainz uses Apache Spark to process the listening history of users and generate recommendations.

 **Note**:  The listening history and supporting data used by ListenBrainz is heavy for the local environment.
 We are trying to release small test datasets soon to make the development experience smooth.